umbraco/UmbracoDocs/Tutorials/Starter-kit/Lessons/3-Add-Open-Graph/step-4.md

 :::

 :::note
-If your meta properties do not show up on social media, make sure to inspect source HMTL and make sure there are no inline HTML tags in og:title, og:description etc.
+If your meta properties do not show up on social media, make sure to inspect source HMTL and make sure there are no inline HTML tags in `og:title`, `og:description` etc.
 :::

 **Pro tip:** In order to keep the lesson short and to the point, we have left out `null`-checks from the code examples.
 So remember to fill in the Open Graph properties, in the content section, to avoid exceptions when viewing the page.